dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 </div>
 </details>

-If you have time for exploration, investigate the effect of the context window size *N* (and possibly other hyperparameters such as embedding dimensionality) on the model's perplexity.
+If you have time for exploration, investigate the effect of model hyperparameters and training settings on the model's perplexity.

+**Make sure that the perplexity computed on the validation set is printed by your Python program and included in the submitted output file.**

-### Inspecting the word embeddings
+### Optional task: Inspecting the learned word embeddings

 It is common to say that neural networks are "black boxes" and that we cannot fully understand their internal mechanics, especially as they grow larger and structurally more complex.
 The research area of model interpretability aims to develop methods to help us reason about the high-level functions the models implement.

-In this assignment, we will briefly investigate the [embeddings](https://en.wikipedia.org/wiki/Word_embedding) that your model learned while you trained it.
+We will briefly investigate the [embeddings](https://en.wikipedia.org/wiki/Word_embedding) that your model learned while you trained it.
 If we have successfully trained a word embedding model, an embedding vector stores a crude representation of "word meaning", so we can reason about the learned meaning representations by investigating the geometry of the vector space of word embeddings.
 The most common way to do this is to look at nearest neighbors in the vector space: intuitively, if we look at some example word, its neighbors should correspond to words that have a similar meaning.